 Student Affairs (OSA) and Career Services (OCS) are providing enhanced services online.
 All students will receive email and CampusGroup messages about how to access these offices (e.g., virtual "walk-in" hours), with similar information posted on the SIPA web site and on suite doors in the International Affairs Building.
 Both OSA and OCS will have a staff member on-site during regular office hours for emergencies and urgent matters.
 And both offices will continually assess the best way to provide services, as conditions evolve.

-The preferred method of access for Human Resources and the Business Office will be online, although they will be available in-person by appointment.
+Human Resources and the Business Office will be accessible by appointment, although their preferred method of access also will be online.

 All Financial Aid services will continue to be available via telephone or online.
 As was the case pre-pandemic, financial counseling will not be provided in-person.